Ufine Battery at The Battery Show Europe 2025

 You know your battery’s State of Charge (SoC) and State of Health (SoH).
 These help you keep your battery working well and lasting longer.
-This article will explain SoC and SoH, their relationship, and best practices for maintaining them.
+This article will explain their relationship and best practices for maintaining them.
 This will help you get the most out of your batteries.

 Part 1.
 Understanding battery state of charge (SoC)